This site uses technical (necessary) and analytics cookies.

 Aim of the proceedings

-They serve to protect the European market of a given product from harm caused to the production system, a s result of imports of goods produced by companies from third countries that benefit or benefitted from State aid.
+The anti-subsidy measures serve to protect the European market of a given product from harm caused to the production system, as a result of imports of goods produced by companies from third countries that benefit or benefitted from State aid.

 When and to whom duties are imposed